Cretaceous–Paleogene extinction event: Non-avian dinosaurs

-Whether the extinction occurred gradually or suddenly has been debated, as both views have support from the fossil record.
+Whether the extinction occurred gradually or suddenly has been debated, with both views having support from the fossil record.
+Interpretations of the dinosaur fossil record have pointed to both a decline in diversity and no decline in diversity during the last few million years of the Cretaceous.
+It may be that the quality of the dinosaur fossil record is simply not good enough to permit researchers to distinguish between the options.
+A highly informative sequence of dinosaur-bearing rocks from the K–Pg boundary is found in western North America, particularly the late Maastrichtian-age Hell Creek Formation of Montana.
+Comparison with the older Judith River Formation (Montana) and Dinosaur Park Formation (Alberta), which both date from approximately 75 Ma, provides information on the changes in dinosaur populations over the last 10 million years of the Cretaceous.
+These fossil beds are geographically limited, covering only part of one continent.
+The middle–late Campanian formations show a greater diversity of dinosaurs than any other single group of rocks.
+The late Maastrichtian rocks contain the largest members of several major clades: Tyrannosaurus, Ankylosaurus, Pachycephalosaurus, Triceratops, and Torosaurus, which suggests food was plentiful immediately prior to the extinction.
 A study of 29 fossil sites in Catalan Pyrenees of Europe in 2010 supports the view that dinosaurs there had great diversity until the asteroid impact, with more than 100 living species.
 More recent research indicates that this figure is obscured by taphonomic biases and the sparsity of the continental fossil record.
 The results of this study, which were based on estimated real global biodiversity, showed that between 628 and 1,078 non-avian dinosaur species were alive at the end of the Cretaceous and underwent sudden extinction after the Cretaceous–Paleogene extinction event.
 Alternatively, interpretation based on the fossil-bearing rocks along the Red Deer River in Alberta, Canada, supports the gradual extinction of non-avian dinosaurs; during the last 10 million years of the Cretaceous layers there, the number of dinosaur species seems to have decreased from about 45 to approximately 12.
 Other scientists have made the same assessment following their research.